-Post-conference adventures
+Post-conference Adventures

 Take the opportunity to experience and learn even more about Norway’s magnificent and diverse natural environment.
 Dedicated members of the committee have each been given the chance to design their own dream excursion.
 We hope you will join us for the adventure.